Regardless of anything, I think we’re all glad 2020 is over, though there is one last thing from that year to wrap up…

 The takeaway is that while the Academy is notoriously inconsistent when it comes to “Best Picture” nominees, you can generally use a given lineup to gauge how strong its respective year was in terms of creative output.
 The lineup for the 91st ceremony perfectly captured the opposing forces sabotaging earnest auteur-driven works in 2018 whereas the lineup for the 92nd ceremony correctly indicated a return to form in 2019.

-With that bit of rambling out of the way, I think it’s about time we get started.
+With the stage set, I think it’s about time we get started.
 As usual, this list isn’t intended to be a prediction as to which film will win.
 I’ve reviewed all eight films, and this is merely a subjective determination as to how they fare in relation to each other.
 So, without further ado, let’s go.

 Want proof this year’s lineup outshines that of the 91st Academy Awards ceremony?
 Look no further than Nomadland.
 Had it been released and subsequently nominated in 2018, it would have beaten half of that year’s nominees.
 Then again, Nomadland also indicates what a step down the 93rd “Best Picture” lineup is from the 92nd in how the weakest nominee from that year, Greta Gerwig’s Little Women, overshadows it.
 A team is only as strong as its weakest link, and I find the same principle applies when parsing a given “Best Picture” lineup with the lowest score I awarded the 91st, 92nd, and 93rd ceremony nominees being a 2/10, a 7/10, and a 5.5/10 respectively.